MyMedsAndMe/spell/README.md

 similar to GenEvent handlers: callbacks which are hooked into a manager.
 In this case, the manager is a `Spell.Peer` process.

-See `Spell.Role` for descriptions of the Role callbacks.

 It's easy to get started:

 ```elixir